 Red Bird Chapbooks will publish the initial edition of 100 copies of your chapbook.
 This is a minimum edition size.
-We can and will print larger editions if requested.
-All chapbooks are signed with the Red Bird Book Bird and are individually numbered (first edition).
-If there is need, a second printing can be arranged.
-We have several authors who have now printed two or three editions of their chapbooks.
-Subsequent editions contain the Red Bird Book Bird and edition information (e.g. 2nd Edition; 3rd Edition, etc.).
+We will consider larger edition sizes if requested.
+All first-edition chapbooks include the Red Bird Book Bird for the year and are individually numbered.
+If there is need, a second printing may be arranged.
+We have several authors for whom we have now printed subsequent editions of their chapbooks.
+Subsequent editions are noted accordingly on the publication page.

 Will I receive contributor’s copies of my chapbook?

-As author you will receive 5 copies of the chapbook free of charge.
+As author you will receive 5 complimentary copies of the chapbook.
 Additional copies can be purchased from Red Bird at a reduced author price.